rexx07/SecularSaint/README.md

 # SecularSaint
-dressed in the moon, dripped on the sun.
+dressed on the moon, dripped on the sun.